The Many Ways We Can Help

 During tutoring sessions, students may present information or exhibit behavior indicating that they may be facing personal problems that seem to be consistently interfering with learning.
 In such cases, the tutors should not attempt to solve the problem, but rather refer the student to the appropriate office or service at the University.

 Students can request a consultation with the Director of the program to discuss any issues related to the learning process or any concerns they have regarding peer tutoring.
-Students interested in setting up a consultation can either fill out an inquiry via myNEU on the Self-Service page under TUTORING, or can contact the Director via email at firstname.lastname@example.org.
+Students interested in setting up a consultation can either fill out an inquiry via the Student Hub found under “Resources” in “Miscellaneous,” by clicking TUTORING or can contact the Director via email at firstname.lastname@example.org.